avocado-framework/avocado/docs/source/ResultFormats.rst

 starting point.

-In a nutshell, you have to implement a class that inherits from :class:`avocado.core.result.TestResult` and implements all public methods, that perform actions (write to a file/stream) for each test states.
+In a nutshell, you have to implement a class that inherits from :class:`avocado.core.result.Result` and implements all public methods, that perform actions (write to a file/stream) for each test states.
 You can take a look at :doc:`Plugins` for more information on how to write a plugin that will activate and execute the new result format.